cran-task-views/ClinicalTrials/ClinicalTrials.md

 -   `r pkg("ldbounds", priority = "core")` uses Lan-DeMets
     Method for group sequential trial; its functions calculate bounds and probabilities of a group sequential trial.
+-   `r pkg("longpower", priority = "core")`Compute power and sample size
+    for linear models of longitudinal data.
+The package is described in Iddi and Donohue (2022) <doi:10.32614/RJ-2022-022>.
 -   `r pkg("Mediana")` Provides a general framework for clinical trial simulations based on the Clinical Scenario Evaluation (CSE) approach.
 The package supports a broad class of data models